bigcommerce/dev-docs/docs/api-docs/cart-and-checkout/custom-order-confirmation.md

 * `orderId`: if present, it means we should render an order confirmation page for the given order Id
 * `checkoutId`: If present, the ID of the active checkout.
 You can't have both `orderId` and `checkoutId`

 To use the data exposed in the window object, include relevant code in your loader file.
-Here is an example of this code :
+The following is an example of the relevant code:

 ```js
 ReactDOM.render(